devjaes/lookpay_back/README.md

 # LookPay
-Spring Boot Project with react using Face-API.js
+Spring Boot Project, emulation of facial recognition payment system using AWS rekognition

 To run the project: